Lead your students through an engaging Science Lesson using Teach mode.

 Direct your students to submit their work

-Whether you complete the Lesson in class or let your students finish up from home, they can submit their work once they are satisfied with it.
+Whether you complete the Lesson at school or let your students finish up from home, they can submit their work once they are satisfied with it.

 At the bottom of the page (as the student sees it) is a blue button that says I'm finished, show my teacher.
 When they click that, their page will refresh and a note will appear at the top of their work which marks the time and date at which they submitted the Lesson.